 I would take her to the vets, at her age, she should be going 90 miles per hour.
 At her age, she can only hold her potty for 4 hours at the most, so take her out at night.
 I would move the crate to your bedroom, until she is potty trained, and then she can sleep wherever.

 It is the method I prefer, compared to other methods I have tried.
 I noticed that if they are in the crate, while I am doing chores, they are o.k., because the crate allows them to see me and be re-assured.
-The crate can also be a comfort when stored in the basement for dogs who live in areas where thunderstorms and tornados are an issue. .
-However, use the method that works best for you…..a laundry basket, a cardboard box, a woof-woof house, x-pen, child gates, whatever works for you.
+The crate can also be a comfort when stored in the basement for dogs who live in areas where thunderstorms and tornados are an issue.
+However, use the method that works best for you… a laundry basket, a cardboard box, a woof-woof house, x-pen, child gates, whatever works for you.

 When the puppy is first little, keep the pee pad, litter box near the food and water dish, so the puppy can eat and drink, and then go potty.
 You can move it away as they get older.
 The pee pad has a scent that smells and initiates potty.
 Sometimes a pee pad makes a sound that scares some puppies, so you might want to use a litter box if that happens.
 The pee pad allows a puppy to walk around, but a litter box keeps the puppy in one place.

 I use the bedroom and living room for training, because it works for me.
 Choose rooms that work for you, but watch for rooms that are damp, or drafty.
 While my puppies sleep in the bedroom during training, once they are trained, I let them sleep where they want to.
 They don’t have to sleep in the bedroom forever.

 Some puppies have to be told to go potty.
-A command like “go out” for pee, or “go finish” for poop, might work for you, keep saying “go finish” until the puppy poops.
+A command like go out for pee, or go finish for poop, might work for you, keep saying go finish until the puppy poops.
 This is a good thing to train if you travel with your